-Agencies must seek GCAC Chair approval via the CAP before briefing creative and Media Panel suppliers and before incurring any costs.
+Agencies must seek GCAC Chair approval on Launchpad before briefing creative and Media Panel suppliers and before incurring any costs.

-Should further information or elevation of the submission to a GCAC meeting be requested, please note that the activity should be placed on hold until approval is provided.
+You will be notified should further information or elevation of the submission to a GCAC meeting be requested.

 Once the registration is approved, you can proceed with briefing your appointed creative and Media Panel supplier to develop creative concepts and a draft media plan.
 Research should also occur to help inform the strategy or to test concepts.